| GENERAL INFO (Jump to Diary)|

 and money.
 Then, it is

-a bit late to find a hotel, and I intend to use the night for a drive to
+a bit late - or early to find a hotel, and I intend to use the night for a drive to

 the southern end of the country.